philou/philou.github.com/_pages/about-me.md

 *Let's not waste our lives on loosy work!
 I help software engineers to reach an effective and sustainable pace through continuous refactoring of their code and organizations.*

-In this blog, I write about:
+I blog about:

-* eXtreme Programming practices, principles, and coaching
+* How to work, think, and coach the eXtreme Programming way
-* Legacy code refactoring techniques
+* How to deal with Legacy Code
-* How to change organizations, even when we are at the bottom of the hierarchy
+* How to change organizations for a more sustainable pace, even when we are at the bottom of the hierarchy

 An early adopter of eXtreme Programming, I have been practicing since 2003 and mentoring teams since 2006.
 Thanks to XP and refactoring, I have delivered high quality, fit to purpose and future proof software with less stress and overtime.